mgmerino/facturae-rb/README.md

 # Facturae
 🚧 Work in progress

-This gem is under development.
+This gem is under active development.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/facturae.
+Bug reports and pull requests are welcome on GitHub at https://github.com/mgmerino/facturae.

 ## License